-In the world of language instruction and testing, “proficiency” means the ability to do things with language.
+In language instruction and testing, “proficiency” means the ability to do things with language.
 In a foreign-language course, the student moves from the easiest kind of tasks (such as introducing yourself) up the most complex (such as arguing for a point of view on a social issue).
 In a test, the examinee is invited to tackle a series of tasks, and proficiency is rated according to how successfully the tasks are handled.

 Each test is unique, and the testers will not have a set list of tasks made up in advance.
 In large part, the tasks will be tailored to you as an individual, considering your experiences and interests.
 To get an idea (a sampling, not a full list) of the kinds of tasks that might be offered, have a look at this link.